josh-collinsworth/joco-sveltekit/src/lib/content/posts/childlike-and-childish.md

 The proposition of abolishing the Constitution would have been the deepest, gravest conservative sin imaginable a few short years ago.
 But he said it, so it stopped being absurd and blasphemous and became acceptable instead.

+Republicans don't believe felons deserve to vote, but they believe _their_ felon deserves to be in the White House.

 They're so pro-shifting-goalposts they even got the Supreme Court to declare that there _aren't goalposts_ for the President.

 That's how much they believe in "rules are for you; winning is for me."